r0bis/work-time-model-psy/README.md

 #### Overhead sum rows

 These display total time per week if one undertakes all the meetings and other overhead per week.
-Some explanation is in order.
+Some explanation of what each overhead means is in order:

 #### Meeting overheads

-> Mostly clinical meetings.
+> These are mostly _clinical_ meetings.

 * **SCM supervision** 1.5 hours Tuesday morning.
 Vital space to bring problems of the quite risky SCM intervention to team supervision.
 * **Assessment workshop** 1 hour twice a week (2 PM).
 Where to bring assessment queries and present assessed patients.
 Seniors need to be present.
 Important meetings since they determine whether we take patients or not.
 There is a thought that we might take on MAP assessment workshop model which might be a bit more streamlined.
 * **Team Clinical meeting** main meeting per week; 1.5 hours.
 All need to be present.
 * **MBT supervison** 1.5 hours twice a week - to ensure MBT treatment runs well.
 As important as SCM supervision, but situation is often safer as patients engaged in a longer term therapeutic relationship.
 * **Check-in** 15 minutes every morning.
 Used to be in-person, now is mostly via Zoom.
 For people to tell what they will be doing during the day, where they will be, who is on duty, if they need any help.
 Strong tradition, but downside may be that attention might be fragmented and quite often they can extend to 20 even 30 minutes.
 Sometimes people post what they will be doing in the team WhatsApp and do not come to the check-in.
 * **Business and Reflective Practice meetings** - 1 hour alternate weeks.
-Not fully certain is 1 of each is enough per month.
+It is not fully certain if 1 of each is enough per month.

 #### Ongoing work overheads

 * **Emergency work** - with our clients we can expect that there will be emergencies to be dealt with, sometimes it is our patients, sometimes helping other clinicians or the duty clinician.
 Everyone can expect to have about 2 hours per week budgeted for that.
-* **e-Mail routine** - 30 minutes a day - it probably is a significant underestimate of how much time people are to spend on e-mail.
-It is a source of a lot of ad-hoc, asynchronous communication and attention disruption.
+* **e-Mail routine** - 30 minutes a day - it probably is a significant underestimate of how much time people spend on e-mail. e-Mail is a source of a lot of ad-hoc, asynchronous communication and attention disruption.
 People who have worked in other trusts say that BEH e-mail culture is really difficult and often comes with expectation similar to instant messaging.
 A proposal would be to check the inbox once a day at the end of the day for half an hour.
 Not everyone can be happy with this.
 * **Reviews & Duty**  - 2 hours per week.
 Availability to other clinicians for SCM reviews, joint reviews and joint assessments.
-Duty work can be quite unpredictable, but generally main work is emptying of duty inbox / referrals inbox and picking up phone messages and speaking to relevant clinicians.
+The duty rota work can be quite unpredictable, but generally the main work is emptying of duty inbox / referrals inbox and picking up phone messages and speaking to relevant clinicians.
+Some clinicans would see fewer patients on their duty days.
 Duty frequency is about once every 2 weeks - a frequent occurrence and we need to see if the amount of hours here reflects the time right.
 If we had data about duty work, that would be good; we could make a duty questionnaire where people quantify their work done for duty at the end of their duty day.

 #### Development work overheads

 * **Continued Professional Development** - contractually this should happen in the work time.
 Estimate 1 h per week, very likely does not happen due to clinical work pressure.
 Should include any training, reading, mandatory training.
 * **Clinical governance** - work on audit, otcome data collection and interpretation, receiving supervision.
-Estimate 1 h per week, very likely often does not happen.
+Estimate 1 h per week, very likely often does not happen, except for receiving supervision.
 * **Away day** - one away day per year translates to 10 minutes all 44 weeks when at work.
 And important event for team cohesion and deciding the way forward.

 ### Time Available Per Year - a general box